Jezzzae/unit-2-project/README.md

 ## Book Store app Sheree &amp; Jess

-The Book StoreApp will allow a user to search🔍 for a book through a (predefined) database and they will also be able to mangage by choosing which books to add, update, read, and remove.
+The Book - StoreApp will allow a user to search 🔍 for a book through the bookstoreapp database (setup instruction below).
+A user will be able to use this api to manage their book library.
+This app allows for full CRUD operations for  these four models: Book, Author, Genre, and Publisher.

 ### Technical requirements ⚙️
 - [x] Persist at least four models.